Svenstrup (manor house): Svane and Oertz families

-In 1733, she married the 20 years younger captain Frederik Oertz but the marriage was unhappy and after just a few years entered divorce proceedings that would last for the next 15 years and involve both Christian VI (1699–1746) and bishop Hersleb before the marriage was finally dissolved.
+In 1733, she married the 20 years younger army captain Frederik Oertz but the marriage was unhappy and after just a few years entered divorce proceedings that would last for the next 15 years and involve both Christian VI (1699–1746) and bishop Hersleb before the marriage was finally dissolved.

 Neergaard family

 After the divorce, Frederik Oertz sold Svenstrup to Peter Johansen Neergaard who had been appointed to krigsråd.
 He managed the estate with great skill.
 His son, Jens Bruun Neergaard, constructed a new main building in 1780, the same year that he was ennobled under the name de Neergaard, and also expanded the estate through the acquisition of more land.
 Jens Bruun de Neergaard is also remembered for his literarydispute with the poet Johan Herman Wessel.

 Jens Bruun de Neergaard's widow, Anna Marie Møller, kept the estate after his death in 1788.
 She implemented some of the agricultural reforms of the time in the years between 1791 and 1802 and bought Skjoldenæsholm.

 In 1844, Johan Andreas de Neergaard turned Svenstrup into a fideikommis.
-His son Peter Christian Joachim Bruun de Neergaard took over Svenstrup in 1846 while the brother was given Skjoldnæseholm.
+His son Joachim Bruun de Neergaard took over Svenstrup in 1846 while the brother Andreas was given Skjoldnæseholm.
 The process of selling off tenant farms to the farmers did not begin until 1860 at Svenstrup.